trustoverip/tswg-trust-registry-protocol/spec/scope.md

 ## Scope

-The Trust Registry Protocol serves to provide a simple interface to the plethora of systems that contain answers that are required to make trust decisions.
+The Trust Registry Protocol serves to provide a simple interface to enable access to systems of record that provide the information that drives a trust registry.
+There are a plethora of systems that contain answers that are required to make trust decisions.
+The protocol is intended to make the communication with any particular system-of-record consistent and simple.

 The TRP does not:
   * create a trust registry - it allows (read-only) access to a system-of-record that has the data needed to generate answers that a trust registry provides.